Geometry from Integrability: Multi-Leg Fishnet Integrals in Two Dimensions: Fishnet integrals in dimensions

 Besides the Yangian symmetry, which acts on the fishnet integrals via differential operators, there is also a set of discrete symmetries acting on the fishnet integrals via a permutation of the external points.
 We denote by $\Perm$ this subgroup of the group of the permutations of the external labels that leaves the integral invariant: \beq I_G^{(D)}(\sigma\cdot \underline{\alpha}) = I_G^{(D)}(\underline{\alpha}) \,, \textrm{ for all } \sigma \in \Perm\,. \eeq In particular, every automorphism of $G$ (i.e., every permutation of its edges and vertices that preserves the incidence relation) acts as a permutation on the labels $\alpha_j$ of the external points, and the fishnet integral is invariant under such a permutation.
 Hence, we see that the group $\Aut(G)$ of automorphisms of $G$ is always a subgroup of $\Perm$.

 \paragraph{Star-triangle relations and hidden symmetries.}

 The star-triangle relation \eqref{eq:startriangle} allows one to relate certain conformally-invariant integrals to each other.
 In particular, we may use the star-triangle relation to relate certain fishnet integrals to other Feynman integrals, with different loop orders and different propagator powers.
 Note that we have to exclude star-triangle relations which involve a star with exactly one external vertex.
-Indeed, those relations will result in a graph with an external vertex of valency at least 2, and Yangian invariance for such graphs is not established.
-We will call a star-triangle relation that does not involve a star with exactly one external vertex \emph{admissible}.
+Indeed, those relations will result in a graph with an external vertex of valency at least 2, and Yangian invariance for such graphs is not established. \footnote{Note that graphs for which an external valency-2 vertex can be turned into a valency-1 vertex are very special since the propagator powers have to obey the star-triangle condition.
+In general, an external valency-2 vertex can not be eliminated in this way.} We will call a star-triangle relation that does not involve a star with exactly one external vertex \emph{admissible}.

 It can happen that the integral resulting from the application of an admissible star-triangle relation manifests a higher degree of symmetry than the original fishnet integral.
 For example, if the graph $G'$ is obtained from a fishnet graph $G$, it may happen that $G'$ has a larger group of automorphisms than $G$.
 Since $I_G^{(D)}(\underline{\alpha})=I_{G'}^{(D)}(\underline{\alpha})$ (possibly up to some overall rational factor), these additional automorphisms give rise to additional permutation symmetries of $I_G^{(D)}(\underline{\alpha})$.
 As a consequence, the group $\Perm$ can be larger than the group of automorphisms $\Aut(G)$.